 If the issue of concern is of a financial nature, the Office of the Public Guardian (Scotland) can address such issue.
 If someone has a concern about the financial acting of the attorney, they can follow the procedure outlined on the Office of the Public Guardian (Scotland) website.
 You’ll find that here.

 You fill in a form detailing your concerns and submit that to the Office of the Public Guardian (Scotland).
 They then investigate it and if they find the granters estate is at risk, they can then take a number of steps including contacting the granter’s bank to freeze the account through to reporting the attorney to the police if there’s a suspicion of fraud.
 The full range of powers can be found here.

 As we stated at the outset, it is a rare occasion where steps have to be taken to report an attorney – but if such an instance occurs, there are procedures that can be followed to protect the individual who granted the Power of Attorney.

 “Don’t trust what you see; even salt looks like sugar”Unknown

 We recommend that every adult should have in place an up-to-date Will and a Power of Attorney.

 Hastings Legal specialise in providing friendly legal advice and services.

 We are are regulated by the Law Society of Scotland so you can be sure that we have your best interests at heart.

-Hastings Legal have offices in Kelso, Duns and Selkirk.
+Hastings Legal have offices in Kelso, Duns, Selkirk and Eyemouth.